overcast-software/toolshare_frontend/conventions.md

     ```

 - **Data Preparation:**
-  - Create realistic JSON files to mimic the API outputs expected from the Snipe-IT API.
+  - Create realistic JSON files to mimic the API outputs expected from the Homebox API.

 - **Accessing Mock Data:**
   - Use relative URL paths to fetch data in the application.
 Example: